Claytonn7/qwen2-colpali-ocr/README.md

 ## Disclaimer

-The app is configured to run on CPU by default, which may result in slower processing times.
-For better performance, it's recommended to run the app locally on a machine with GPU support.
+The apputilizes the free tier of HuggingFace Spaces, which only has support for CPU, resulting in slower processing times.
+For optimal performance, it's recommended to run the app locally on a machine with GPU support.

 ## Contributing